hiyouga/LLaMA-Factory/README.md

 To train with SP, you only need to set `sequence_parallel_size` greater than `1`, often to `2`, `4`, `8` or `16` as long as it evenly divides your total number of GPUs.

-The argument `cutoff_len` should also be noted as it is now strictly the sequence length you'd like to train on.
+The argument `cutoff_len` should also be noted as it is now strictly the sequence length you'd like to train on -- you could just set it to be the max length of you data.
 Your data would be automatically padded and then preprocessed for SP.

 You could simply set these two arguments in your config yaml file:
 ```yaml